PeterBennyFooda/Polygon-Survivors/README.md

 Currently this game only has 1 level and the map is fixed space, no infinite scrolling.

-P.S.
 This game is a total refactor of one of my old projects when I was a junior at NCU many years ago.
-The old one is a a huge mess.
-Codes are coupled super tightly and the variable names are terrible.
+The old one is a huge mess.
+Codes were coupled super tightly.

 Glad that I have grown a lot.

 **Download**: [link](https://github.com/PeterBennyFooda/Polygon-Survivors/releases)